Do you want to reconstruct your hymen?

 Labiaplasty

 The surgery for reducing the labia minora is the most sought-after intimate procedure.
-It can be associated with hymenoplasty when the patient also experiences discomfort or aesthetic dissatisfaction with the labia minora.
+It can be combined with hymenoplasty when the patient also experiences discomfort or aesthetic dissatisfaction with the labia minora.
 I master the wedge and trimming techniques, having learned the former directly from its creator, Dr. Gary Alter, in the United States.

 Clitoral Hood Reduction